GitauHarrison/twilio-verify-2fa-implementation-in-flask/README.md

 ### How to Use this App

 1. Register for an account.
 You will be redirected to the login page when you have successfully registered.
+Log yourself in.

 ![Register](app/static/images/register.png)